 - 1 teaspoon vanilla extract

-- In a large bowl, combine the dry ingredients and make a well in the center.
+- In a medium-sized bowl, stir together all the dry ingredients.
+Make a well in the center.

 - Cinnamon is optional.
 If you haven’t tried adding cinnamon to your pancake batter, just try it for once, and I’m sure you will love the flavor of this spice in the pancakes.

-- I did try using all whole wheat flour instead of all-purpose flour but somehow was not satisfied with the taste and texture.
+- I have tried using whole wheat flour instead of all-purpose flour but somehow was not satisfied with the taste and texture.
 So try it for yourself and see if you like it.
-I’m guessing that whole wheat pastry flour would have been a better substitute.
+I have also used a combination of all-purpose flour and whole wheat flour that works for me.
+These days I make it completely with whole wheat pastry flour and our family loves it.

 Oats are also on my sensitivities list.
 Any thoughts on a substitute for the oats?